influxdata/docs-v2/content/influxdb/clustered/reference/release-notes/influxctl.md

 ### Bug Fixes

-- Update arrow to allow non-TLS connections.
+- Update Arrow to allow non-TLS connections.
 - Do not attempt to load cached tokens when an admin token file is provided.
 - Print retention period up to days rather than very large hours.
 - Fix indentation of help output.